gmc-code/PC-Microbit-Extension-backup/docs/bots/Maqueen/Maqueen_headlights.rst

 Set up buggy headlights
 ----------------------------------------

+.. py:class:: MaqueenHeadLights()

+    | Set up the buggy's headlights for use.
+    | Use ``headlights = maqueen.MaqueenHeadLights()`` to use the buggy's headlights.

-| Import the maqueen module and set up the buggy and headlights.
+| The code below imports the maqueen module and sets up the headlights.

 .. code-block:: python